Mikaela/mikaela.github.io/pages/channel.markdown

     * If there are no ops present, ask network operators.
 They should be on the access list.

-*These rules also affect (h)ops and higher, if you see them breaking these rules, please do say it.*
+*These rules also affect (h)ops (and higher), if you see them breaking these rules, please do say it.*

 Furher reading: